vtexdocs/dev-portal-content/docs/release-notes/2024-03-19-new-field-isMarketplaceResponsibleForTaxes-checkout-api.md

 excerpt: "Introducing a new field, isMarketplaceResponsibleForTaxes, in the Checkout API orderForm.
 Easily determine tax calculation responsibility between marketplace and seller."
 ---

-We have added a new field, `isMarketplaceResponsibleForTaxes`, to the [Checkout API](https://developers.vtex.com/docs/api-reference/checkout-api#overview) `orderForm`.
-This feature determines whether the marketplace or the seller is responsible for calculating taxes for the products.
+We have added the `isMarketplaceResponsibleForTaxes` property to the [Checkout API](https://developers.vtex.com/docs/api-reference/checkout-api#overview) `orderForm`.
+This new field is a boolean that indicates whether the marketplace is responsible for calculating taxes for the products (`true`) or if the responsibility lies with the seller (`false`).

 For more information on how to use this field, please refer to the [Tax Service Specification](https://developers.vtex.com/docs/guides/tax-services-specification) article.